 Why Is All Of This Experience And Expertise Required?

 The answer is extremely simple.
-All of this hands-on learning and training is required to ensure the safety of the electrician, the clients, and their homes or commercial properties.
+All of this hands-on learning and training is required to ensure the safety of the electrician, the clients, and their homes.
 There are many inherent risks when working with electricity, including: